 Mitch Daniels (33:29):

 We concentrate rightly on government infringements or direct government infringements of liberty.
 But over recent years, threats have emerged even from the private sector.
-I'm thinking of large corporations who have either of their own volition or perhaps under pressure or feeling pressure from external or internal employees, for instance, have trespassed some belief on the individual freedoms and of people within the corporation or it's those around it.
+I'm thinking of large corporations who have either, of their own volition or perhaps under pressure or feeling pressure from external or internal employees, for instance, have trespassed some belief on the individual freedoms and of people within the corporation or those around it.
 What about that?

 Randy Barnett (34:12):

-Mitch Daniels (38:15):
+Mitch Daniels (38:16):

 Randy Barnett (38:36):

 Absolutely.
-And if it's a genuine threat by government, libertarians and conservatives have no problem objecting to that.
-They have no theoretical problem objecting to that.
-But when corporations get big enough, really big through the mergers and all kinds of other things, when they get really, really big enough, it doesn't have to be under government pressure.
-They could start ruling us without the means of government.
-We had a hypothetical, we debated back when I was a law student in the Libertarian scholars conferences, and that is, and I remember, I don’t know why this sticks in my mind, but it was what would happen?
-What would we say, and this will date the hypothetical, what would we say if it turned out that eventually New York State got owned by the Rockefeller family and Massachusetts got owned by the Kennedy family and they just start ruling as private property.
-Would we have no libertarian problem with that?
-Well, it was a hypothetical indicating, yeah, we, we'd have replicated the problems of the state in private hands.
-So I think this is a really hard.
+If there’s a genuine threat from the government, libertarians and conservatives have no trouble objecting to it.
+They don’t have a theoretical problem doing so.
+But when corporations become large enough, really large through mergers and other means, they don’t necessarily need government pressure.
+At a certain point, they can begin to rule us without the formal instruments of government.
+We used to debate a hypothetical like this back when I was a law student at the Libertarian Scholars Conferences.
+I don’t know why it’s stuck with me, but the question was, and this will date the hypothetical, ‘What would we say if New York State ended up being owned by the Rockefeller family, and Massachusetts by the Kennedy family, and they simply ruled those places as private property?
+Would libertarians really have no problem with that?’
+The point of the hypothetical was that, yes, we would have a problem.
+We would have replicated the problems of the state in private hands.
+This is really hard.

 Mitch Daniels (39:41):